immobiliare/fastify-metrics/README.md

 The `this` context of the function is bound to the fastify instance of the request.
 Pay attention to avoid returing empty strings or strings with leading and trailing `.`.
 Also, don't use arrow functions otherwhise the `this` context won't refer to the fastify instance.

-The default function used ifn you don't pass your custom one returns the same string that is computed in `static` mode, so the `dynamic` mode is not very useful if you don't define yuor own `getLabel` function.
+If you don't pass your custom function, the default one returns the same string computed in `static` mode.
+Hence, the `dynamic` mode is not very useful if you don't define your own `getLabel` function.

 ####### Example